Baja California > Tijuana

 KNOW BEFORE YOU GO

 We meet at 11:30 am at get back to the border around 5:00-6:00 pm.
 All guests must have valid passports to both enter Mexico + return to the United States.
 We do some walking, so comfy shoes are suggested.
 After our craft beer tastings, CTHers often like to enjoy a few more rounds.
 The beer in Baja’s buzzworthy craft beer scene is definitely worthy of a buzz, so bringing some extra pocket money in the form of small bills is a good idea if you would like to imbibe a little more.
 US dollars or pesos are accepted everywhere in Tijuana.
+All of this, and more information will be detailed in your confirmation email upon reservation.

 THE CTH WAY